 Caution shall be used when performing excavations where buildings have been demolished.
 Often there are abandoned service lines that have been branched off the main line and capped at the building line.
 These lines may still be active and are often not marked by the line locator.

-In the event underground utilities are contacted, immediately notify the owner of the utility or emergency response personnel, based on the presented hazard commonly associated with gas private locating services that could also be hired that could assist in these line locations.
+In the event underground utilities are contacted, immediately notify the owner of the utility or emergency response personnel, based on the presented hazard commonly associated with gas and electrical utilities.